-No University employee may be involved in the hiring process of a job applicant related by blood or marriage to the employee.
+No University employee may be involved in the hiring process of a job applicant related by blood or marriage to the employee or who has a relationship with the employee that would be considered a personal conflict.
+A relationship that would be considered a personal conflict includes, but is not limited to: domestic partners or significant others; individuals who are cohabitating, including roommates; individuals who are dating; individuals who are involved in a personal relationship; or individuals who are involved in a business relationship that might be construed as being a conflict of interest.
 The hiring process includes the search and screening process as well as the signature authority required to hire an applicant, unless granted an exception from the Board of Curators.